hoverbike1/TOTK-Mods-collection/README.md

-# Mods collection for Zelda: Tears of the Kingdom
+# Mods collection for Zelda: Tears of the Kingdom (TOTK)

 #  [SURVEY of your Emulation performance and Recommended configuration, Please reply.](https://github.com/HolographicWings/TOTK-Mods-collection/issues/72)👍